JustPlayerDE/cosmo-languages/readme.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
+2. Make your changes and or updates.
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Create your Feature Branch (`git checkout -b feature/<ISO-CODE>`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Commit your Changes (`git commit -m 'YOUR-MESSAGE'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Push to the Branch (`git push origin feature/<ISO-CODE>`)
-5. Open a Pull Request
+6. Open a Pull Request

+an `ISO-CODE` is the abbrivated version of the language. ie: "English" "en", if you are unsure what the iso code is please look [here](https://www.andiamo.co.uk/resources/iso-language-codes/)
 <br></br>
 <!-- LICENSE -->
 ## License